hapax/hapax.github.io/assets/chuzenji.md

 restore the Library of Alexandria; no judicious separation of variables will raise the dead.
 Loss is loss is loss, and non-equilibrium processes have no say in the matter.

-But if England is correct, life is the genius of ruin, exemplified by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+Life as the genius of ruin is illustrated by the wildflowers sprouting through the gravel of a tumbledown plot by the ramp.
+At the back is a lean-to which reminds me of a makeshift shrine.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake5.png" />
 </div>
 </figure>

-At the back of the plot is a lean-to which looks almost like a makeshift shrine.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake6.png" />